openvinotoolkit/openvino_contrib/modules/arm_plugin/README.md

 #### Model preparation
 1. Prepare model `vehicle-license-plate-detection-barrier-0123` using Model Preparation precedure described in Open Model Zoo demos section.
 #### Model inference on ARM
 1. Copy OpenVINO™ and ARM plugin artefacts to ARM platform.
-If you build the plugin using approach #1, all artefacts are packed into `OV_ARM_package.tar.gz`.
+If you build the plugin using approach #1, all artefacts are packed into `armcpu_package/OV_ARM_package.tar.gz`.
 2. Go to Inference Engine bin directory:
 ```
 cd deployment_tools/inference_engine/bin/<platform_type>